 We’ve talked at length about the purification rituals our Celtic ancestors have performed on Beltane for thousands of years.
 So it should come as no surprise that another great way to celebrate this sabbat is to perform your own purification rituals.
 Ritual baths, house and altar cleansings, smoke-cleansing rituals and more are all appropriate on Beltane.

 If you know me, you’ll know one of my favorite ways to celebrate Beltane is to cook.
 And FEAST.
 Then again, that’s literally my favorite way to celebrate EVERY holiday.
 Since Beltane marks the beginning of Summer, we see a variety of fruits and veggies beginning to be available.
 As well as fresh herbs and SPICES.
 Since Beltane is a fiery, fertility festival, any SPICY food is appropriate and encouraged: hot peppers, hot sauces, chili, etc. I also enjoy baking with edible flowers on May Day.
 In addition, any aphrodisiac is also good.
-Check out the Kobold Kitchen’s list of Beltane Recipes here.
+Check out our favorite Beltane Foods here.

 Another great way to celebrate any sabbat is by partaking in a drink.
 Traditionally, mead was likely drank by the Celts on Beltane.
 But wine, ale, and all sorts of booze works fine.
 And if you’re not a drinker, make a special batch of sun tea or virgin fruit punch.
 If you’re celebrating May Day in a more Germanic way, May Wine is traditional on this day.